anz-bank/sysl/docs/website/content/features/import.md

 ## Reference the specification file in a Sysl file

 This lets you use Sysl whilst still working with specs defined in other languages, often supplied by vendors and other teams.

+For more details on how to import external sysl files, refer to [non-sysl-file](/docs/language/#non-sysl-file)